A model of pseudo-Nambu-Goldstone dark matter with two complex scalars: Relic abundance

 As the results of the RG analysis given in Sec.~\ref{sec:constraints}, Fig.~\ref{fig:Landau-pole} shows parameter region in which any of the running scalar quartic and gauge coupling constants grow up into non-perturbative regime (hitting Landau pole) at the energy scale $\mu=\Lambda$.
+Practically, we use the PU bound by replacing the coupling constants in Eqs.~\eqref{eq:PU-scalar1}-\eqref{eq:PU-scalar2} and \eqref{eq:PU-gauge} with the running coupling constants, namely $\lambda_{1} (\mu)$, $\lambda_{3} (\mu)$, and $g_V(\mu)$, and define $\Lambda$ as a scale at which the inequalities are violated.
+We take initial conditions of the RG equations at $\mu = m_\text{DM}^{}$ as to be the coupling constants calculated from Eqs.~\eqref{eq:parameter-pot-1}-\eqref{eq:parameter-pot-2}, and \eqref{eq:Z'mass}.
 The white region indicates $\Lambda>10^{18}$ GeV, which means that they do not hit the Landau pole until the Planck scale, while the orange hatched and gray regions indicate $\Lambda<100$ TeV and $100\, \mr{TeV}<\Lambda<10^{18} \, \mr{GeV}$, respectively.
-In the top (bottom) panel, the blue (dashed orange) curve indicates the parameter space providing the correct DM abundance and corresponds to the curves shown in Fig.~\ref{fig:comparison}.
-The parameters are taken as $m_{h'}=300\, \mr{GeV},~ m_{s_-}=1.5 \,m_\mr{DM}^{}\,~ \sin \epsilon=10^{-4},~ \sin \xi=0.1$, and $m_{Z'}^{}=200\, \mr{GeV}$ (top panel) or $m_{Z'}^{}=3 \, m_\mr{DM}^{}$ (bottom panel).
-In the case of the bottom panel, in most parameter space, the model breaks down and requires some UV completion at the cutoff scale around $100$ TeV, which resembles the behavior of the model in Ref.~\cite{Abe:2022mlc}.
+In the top, middle, and bottom panels, the blue thick, dashed orange, and dotted red curves indicate the parameter space providing the correct DM abundance and corresponds to the curves shown in Fig.~\ref{fig:comparison}.
+The parameters are taken as $m_{h'}=300\, \mr{GeV},~ m_{s_-}=1.5 \,m_\mr{DM}^{}\,~ \sin \epsilon=10^{-4},~ \sin \xi=0.1$, and $m_{Z'}^{}=200\, \mr{GeV}$ (top panel), $m_{Z'}^{}=3 \, m_\mr{DM}^{}$ (middle panel), or $m_{Z'}^{}=1.1 \, m_\mr{DM}^{}$ (bottom panel).
+In the case of the middle panel, in most parameter space, the model breaks down and requires some UV completion at the cutoff scale around $100$ TeV, which resembles the behavior of the model in Ref.~\cite{Abe:2022mlc}.
 On the other hand, in the case of the top panel, the model basically remains valid up to $100$ TeV, and in some parameter space as high as the Planck scale.
 This is a sharp contrast to the model in Ref.~\cite{Abe:2022mlc}, and the benefit coming from the exchange symmetry introduced in this model.
+In the bottom panel, the constraint by the Landau pole is slightly milder than the middle one while it still requires some UV completion by $100$ TeV for $m_\mr{DM}\gtrsim 800$ GeV.

+Let us give a comment on a case that $s_-$ has an approximately degenerated mass with the pNG DM $a$.
+In this case, co-annihilation processes, $a s_- \to Z'^\ast (Z^\ast) \to f\bar f$, can happen.
+In addition, the decay process $s_- \to a Z'^\ast$ is suppressed and $s_-$ can be long-lived.
+As stated in Sec.~\ref{sec:improved-model}, such a degeneracy is realized if and only if $\lambda_1\simeq \lambda_3$, which enlarges the symmetries in the scalar potential to the global $O(4)$ symmetry as presented in Appendix.~\ref{sec:appendix}, and hence the model reduces to the one studied in Ref.~\cite{Abe:2022mlc}, in which the pNG DM is given as a complex scalar $s_- + i a$.